Preparing for Emergencies

 - Identify a support network and provide them with a copy of your contact information and an emergency preparedness plan.
 Provide at least one member of your contacts with a house key.

 - Contact your local county Emergency Management Agency and discuss your needs if they keep a list of people with disabilities in planning for evacuations.

-- Suppose you require a life-sustaining treatment such as dialysis at a facility that could be closed during a disaster, discuss with your efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals provider what to do if you cannot get treatment.
+- Suppose you require a life-sustaining treatment such as dialysis at a facility that could be closed during a disaster, discuss with your healthcare provider what to do if you cannot get treatment.
 Is there an alternate location or an alternative treatment option?

 - If you use medical equipment at home that must run on electricity, talk to your healthcare provider about options that might be available to use when the power is out.
 Perhaps you have a friend with a generator or could purchase one yourself?
 On the other hand, maybe your doctor could suggest a different option to hold you over until it came back.